hslatman/caddy-openapi-validator/README.md

 A small and incomplete list of potential things to implement, improve and think about:

-* Add tests for the OpenAPI Validator functionality and configuration
+* Add more tests for the OpenAPI Validator functionality and configuration
-* Enforce correct APIs (instead of just logging wrong ones) if configured to do so
-* Add configuration using directives?
-* Improve the example with more (and correct) handlers
+* Improve Caddyfile handling (e.g. add more subdirectives)
 * Add an example that uses an HTTP proxy/fcgi configuration
-* Add other options, including security validation and server override
+* Add other options to configuration, including security validation and server override
 * Look into ways to specify the error nicely, instead of just logging it (e.g. return error message(s) in specific format)
-* Add support for remote API specs?